 A site in progress to satisfy graduate course requirements for Stephen F. Austin University, Dr. G. Blalock, and a love of literature.
 Comments welcome below.

 Hero's Journey by micahc6v8 is available on YouTube.
-The first video is here and his YouTube channel is here.
-Good job, Josh!
+The series is here (YouTube) or here (SchoolTube).

 Teachers!
 Click here for the hero characteristics section below in a Powerpoint4.0 presentation, complete with the text for notes!

 The archetypal hero appears in all religions, mythologies, and epics of the world.
 He is an expression of our personal and collective unconscious, as theorized by Carl Jung and Joseph Campbell (see below).
 All archetypal heroes share certain characteristics.
 This fact has only come to light this century, after people like Joseph Campbell began comparing mythologies of the world.
 Click on a link to see how the heroes above fit the traits of a hero.

 A deeper examination of the the positive and negative social aspects of the hero, as well as a search for the relevance of the hero today.

 Siegel & Jeffrey

 Comments?
 Suggestions?
 Mail me:

 |Modern Language Association Style:||

 Davis, Bryan M. "The Archetypal Hero in Literature, Religion, Movies, and Popular Culture."
 11 Oct 1997.
 Stephen F. Austin University.
 (Day Mon Year accessed go here).<http://www.tatsbox.com/hero>.